Deprecated images FAQ

 This article answers commonly asked questions about what happens when images in the Azure Marketplace are deprecated.

-An image can be deprecated on the version, plan or offer level:
+An image can be deprecated on the version, plan, or offer level:

-- Deprecation of an image version - the removal of an individual VM image version
+• Deprecation of an image version - the removal of an individual VM image version

-- Deprecation of a plan or SKU - the removal of a plan or SKU and all images within the plan
+• Deprecation of a plan or SKU - the removal of a plan or SKU and all images within the plan

-- Deprecation of an offer - the removal of an entire VM offer, including all plans within the offer and all images within each plan.
+• Deprecation of an offer - the removal of an entire VM offer, including all plans within the offer and all images within each plan.

 I received an email that my workloads are running on images that are scheduled for deprecation.
 What does this mean and does deprecation impact my existing workloads?

-After the scheduled deprecation date, you won't be able to deploy new instances using the affected images.
-If the plan is scheduled for deprecation, all image versions within the plan will no longer be available.
-If the entire offer is scheduled for deprecation, all plans within the offer will no longer be available following deprecation.
+Before the scheduled deprecation date, you can continue to deploy new VM or scale set instances up until the deprecation date.
+After the scheduled deprecation date, you can't deploy new instances using the affected images.
+If the plan is scheduled for deprecation, all image versions within the plan are no longer available.
+If the entire offer is scheduled for deprecation, all plans within the offer are no longer available following deprecation.

-- Active VM instances won't be impacted.
+• Active VM instances aren't impacted.

-- New VM instances can't be created from any of the impacted images.
+• New VM instances can't be created from any of the impacted images.

 What do I need to do?